-Lama Willa Miller explores the idea of “entanglement,” coming to the conclusion that the opposite of attachment isn’t detachment — it’s intimacy.
+Willa Blythe Baker explores the idea of “entanglement,” coming to the conclusion that the opposite of attachment isn’t detachment — it’s intimacy.

 Katherine King reviews Spacious Minds: Trauma and Resilience in Tibetan Buddhism by Sara E. Lewis.
 Buddhism in the West is having a difficult time.
 With allegations of misconduct made against teachers in several of our communities, there is now widespread disillusionment and organizational chaos.
 Of course, similar problems exist in other faith traditions, and the […]